rinaldypasya/rinaldypasya/README.md

 Hi, I'm Rinaldy Pasya!

 I love doing Backend Development.
-Currently, I have experience using Go, Python, Laravel, and NodeJs.
+I'm proficient in Go, Python, and NodeJs and have extensive experience using Typescript.